Six reasons to set up an Australian Partnership Agreement?

 The partnership agreement is a contract between the partners.
 It agrees to the terms of the business.
 A Partnership Agreement deals with:

-What is the purpose of an Australian Partnership Agreement?
+What is the purpose of an Australian Partnership Deed?

-In Australia, when two or more people team up for a business and share its profits and losses, they form a partnership.
-Unlike a company, a partnership is not a separate legal entity.
+In Australia, when two or more people team up for a business and share its profits and losses they are automatically in a partnership.
+Unlike a trading company, a partnership is not a separate legal entity.
 This means each partner is personally responsible for what other partners do and any debts the partnership gets into.
-If you are running a partnership business, you need a partnership agreement.
+If you are in a partnership, your accountant will recommend you build a partnership agreement.

 Not having a written partnership agreement is dangerous

 We all love the simplicity of a partnership.
 Indeed, many people are in ‘partnerships’ without their knowledge.
-But such undocumented partnerships are dangerous.
+However, ]undocumented partnerships are dangerous.

 You have a friend.
 Together, you have a vision.
 You work together in your new business to make a profit.
 Congratulations, you are in a partnership.